Software as a service: History

 In the 1960s, multitasking was invented, enabling mainframe computers to serve multiple users simultaneously.
 Over the next decade, timesharing became the main business model for computing, and cluster computing enabled multiple computers to work together.
 Cloud computing emerged in the late 1990s with companies like Amazon (1994), Salesforce (1999), and Concur (1993) offering Internet-based applications on a pay-per-use basis.
 All of these focused on a single product to seize a high market share.

+Software as a service evolved from the earlier Application Service Provider (ASP) model of the late 1990s.
+While ASPs typically hosted individual applications for customers, SaaS providers increasingly delivered standardized applications over the Internet on a subscription basis, reducing the need for organizations to install and customize software on their own infrastructure.
+Customer relationship management (CRM) software became one of the earliest successful SaaS markets, with companies such as Salesforce demonstrating the commercial viability of the model.
 Beginning with Gmail in 2004, email services were some of the first SaaS products to be mass-marketed to consumers.
 The market for SaaS grew rapidly throughout the early twenty-first century.
 Initially viewed as a technological innovation, SaaS has come to be perceived more as a business model.
 By 2023, SaaS had become the primary method that companies deliver applications.

-Popular consumer SaaS products include all social media websites, email services like Gmail and its associated Google Docs Editors, Skype, Dropbox, and entertainment products like Netflix and Spotify.
+Popular consumer SaaS products include all social media websites, email services like Gmail and its associated Google Docs Editors, Zoom, Dropbox, and entertainment products like Netflix and Spotify.
 Enterprise SaaS products include Salesforce's customer relationship management (CRM) software, SAP Cloud Platform, and Oracle Cloud Enterprise Resource Planning.